HallaSurvivor/Blog/_posts/2025-03-30-proud-doodles.md

 The other day somebody on mse [asked][7] about this algorithm, and I had a lot of fun drawing some pictures to show what's going on[^2]!
+This post basically exists because I was really proud of how these drawings turned out, and wanted to share them somewhere more permanent, haha.

+Anyways, on with the show!

 ---